componentjs/bundler.js/README.md

 }
 ```

-However, you still `require('boot')` as before.
+However, you still `require('./lib/boot.js')` as before.
 The difference now is that the resolver will now resolve the dependencies of all the bundles in one go.
 Each bundle is now its own entry point as long as they are not included in another bundle.
-Thus, to use a bundle, you'll have to include all its dependencies and `require('bundle-a')` to initialize it.
+Thus, to use a bundle, you'll have to include all its dependencies and `require('./lib/bundle-a')` to initialize it.

 Remember you can't do `require('app')` as `app` itself contains no scripts.